lindbrook/packageRank/README.md

 were greater than the mode.

-To facilitate interpretation and comparison, I use the *rank percentile* of download counts in place of nominal download counts.
+To facilitate interpretation and comparison, I use the *rank percentile* of a download count in place of the nominal download count.
 This nonparametric statistic tells you the percentage of packages with fewer downloads.
 In other words, it gives you the location of your package relative to the locations of all other packages.
 More importantly, by